 Nutcracker Tea Party: Visit the land of sweets -ideas for a Nutcracker Ballet Themed Tea Party with themed food and pink and aqua decorations.

 A Nutcracker Tea Party…what little girl’s Christmas dreams are made of!
 This weekend I had a little Nutcracker Tea Party for my girls, my best friend, and her two little girls.
 It was pink and pretty, and full of treats -just as a Nutcracker Tea Party should be. 😉 Another idea would be to watch Disney’s the Nutcracker movie at home and enjoy the tea party afterwards.

-The Nutcracker Party Decorations
+The Nutcracker Themed Party Decorations

 - pink tulle